 A perfect example of how pseudo-events can dominate is the recent popularity of the quiz show format.
 Its original appeal came less from the fact that such shows were tests of intelligence (or of dissimulation) than from the fact that the situations were elaborately contrived – with isolation booths, armed bank guards, and all the rest – and they purported to inform the public.

-The application of the quiz show format to the so-called “Great Debates” between Presidential canddiates in the election of 1960 is only another example.
-These four campaign programs, ponpously and self-righteously advertised by the broadcasting networks, were remarkably successful in reducing grest national issues to trivial dimensions.
+The application of the quiz show format to the so-called “Great Debates” between Presidential candidates in the election of 1960 is only another example.
+These four campaign programs, pompously and self-righteously advertised by the broadcasting networks, were remarkably successful in reducing great national issues to trivial dimensions.

 The drama of the situation was mostly specious, or at least had an extremely ambiguous relevance to the main (but forgotten) issue: which participant was better qualified for the Presidency.
 Of course, a man’s ability, while standing under klieg lights, without notes, to answer in two and a half minutes a question kept secret until that moment, had only the most dubious relevance – if any at all – to his real qualifications to make deliberate Presidential decisions on long-standing public questions after being instructed by a corps of advisers.
 The great Presidents in our history (with the possible exception of F.D.R.) would have done miserably; but our most notorious demagogues would have shone.